FarPay/ApiDoc/Orders.md

 }
 ````
 ## Result (all scenarios above)
-Bear in mind that this result represent all the scenarios where the agreement can be present as an optional or a mandatory property, to that the Payment is only present when initially requested.
+Bear in mind that this result represents all the scenarios where the agreement can be present as an optional or a mandatory property, to that the Payment is only present when initially requested.

 ````Javascript
 {